Same-sex marriage in the Pitcairn Islands: Same-sex marriage law

 On 1 April 2015, the Island Council passed the Same Sex Marriage and Civil Partnerships Ordinance by a unanimous 7–0 vote.
 The ordinance, supported by Mayor Shawn Christian and Deputy Mayor Brenda Christian, amended the local Marriage Ordinance to replace references to "husband and wife" with gender-neutral language and to add the following definition of marriage:

 Marriage means the union of two people regardless of their sex, sexual orientation or gender identity.

-The Interpretation and General Clauses Ordinance was amended to state that '"marriage" – (a) includes marriage of a same-sex couple, and (b) includes a registered civil partnership that is entered into outside of Pitcairn in accordance with the laws of that place' and '"spouse" – (a) includes a person who is married to a person of the same sex, and (b) unless otherwise specified includes a person who is a party to a registered civil partnership that is entered into outside of Pitcairn in accordance with the laws of that place'.
-Civil partnerships, known in Pitkern as sivil paatneshep (/pih/), cannot be performed in the Pitcairn Islands but those performed abroad are recognised as marriages on the islands.